aossama/itworx-workshops/git-scm-lab-101/15-git-add.md

 ## Git add VS SVN add

 The git add command should not be confused with svn add, which adds a file to the repository.
 Instead, git add works on the more abstract level of changes.
 This means that git add needs to be called every time you alter a file, whereas svn add only needs to be called once for each file.
 It may sound redundant, but this workflow makes it much easier to keep a project organized.

 ![git-add-vs-svn-add](assets/git-add-vs-svn-add.png)

+This makes many Git operations much faster than SVN, since a particular version of a file doesn't have to be "assembled" from its diffs—the complete revision of each file is immediately available from Git's internal database.

+Git's snapshot model has a far-reaching impact on virtually every aspect of its version control model, affecting everything from its branching and merging tools to its collaboration work-flows.

 ### Save changes to the repository / `git commit`